jeremiah-c-leary/vhdl-style-guide/docs/configuring_comment_indenting.rst

 The desired indenting of comments can vary depending on where the comment occurs.

-There is current a single option for configuring indents.
+There are currently two options for configuring indents.

 .. |boolean_value| replace::
    :code:`<boolean>`